 Any adult that is a formal, informal or homeschool educator qualifies and can register.
 In addition, adults involved with after-school and out-of-school clubs and organizations may register too.
 After an adult registers for the program, the Cubes in Space staff does verify the identities of the adult participants.

-The Cubes in Space program does not directly interact with minors.
+The Cubes in Space program does not directly interact with minors, with the exception of the Cubes in Space Academy.
 The Sponsors are the Points of Contact between the Cubes in Space staff and students.
 Therefore, it is critically important that Sponsors check the online system messages and/or their emails frequently to receive messages from the Cubes in Space staff.
 If a student's experiment is selected for spaceflight, the Sponsor must complete the Spaceflight Certification Form that verifies that all contents of the experiment are fully compliant with all NASA regulations.

 The primary responsibility of the Sponsor is to guide the students through a series of steps in order to design an experiment, create scientific diagrams of the experiment, and submit the proposal and diagrams as components of the Application for Spaceflight.
 Sponsors are provided a curriculum and resources to guide the students through the research, design and proposal writing processes.
 A Sponsor is meant to be a "guide on the side."
 Following the directions and activity plans will allow Sponsors to guide students to become more self-directed learners.
 With a little prompting from the Sponsor, the students will initiate discussions and take the lead to discover answers to the questions they generate.
 The Sponsor this there to provide some instruction and to help keep the students on track for success.